- About Us

 To cater for differences in interests, rates of learning and motivation, schools can consider a mixture of courses, vocational education and training (VET) and endorsed programs when planning student pathways.

-For more information see Section 2 of the WACE Manual.
+For more information about courses for Year 11 and Year 12 students see Section 1 of the WACE Manual 2015-16.

 Vocational education and training (VET)